 We're not scaling transformers.
-We're replacing them.

 The dominant architecture in AI — the transformer — is a powerful pattern matcher.
 But it doesn’t understand.
 It can’t adapt on the fly, allocate more thought to harder problems, or learn from a single example without retraining on billions of tokens.